Skip to content

 The Role of Major Nutrients in Grass Plants

 Grass plants absorb water and nutrients through their root systems.
 Nutrients in the soil are dissolved in water and can then be absorbed by plant roots.
-The major nutrients required for healthy development and growth are Nitrogen (N), Phosphorous (P), Potassium (K), Calcium, (C), Magnesium (M) and Sulphur (S).
-These nutrients have slightly different roles to play in plant and root development, but the plant is dependant on optimum levels of every nutrient to be able to function and grow effectively.
+The major nutrients required for healthy development and growth are Nitrogen (N), Phosphorous (P), Potassium (K), Calcium (Ca), Magnesium (Mg) and Sulphur (S).
+While these nutrients play different roles in plant and root development, the plant is dependent on their interaction and availability at optimum levels to be able to function and grow effectively

 Lorna Galloway, SAC Consulting